ROI of High-Performance Design

 Buildings designed with high-performance elements reduce negative impacts to the environment and improve the health and well-being of occupants.
 As awareness of the benefits of high-performance design grows, demand has also grown in this sector.
-For example, since 2012, nonresidential net-zero buildings have increased by more than 700% (New Buildings Institute).
-Not only do high-performance buildings have environmental and health benefits, growing evidence demonstrates economic benefits as well.
+For example, since 2012, nonresidential net-zero buildings have increased by more than 700%.1 Not only do high-performance buildings have environmental and health benefits, growing evidence demonstrates economic benefits as well.

-Historically, the economics of high performance design have often been seen as a barrier to implementation.
-A report by Darko on the barriers of green building adoption indicates that cost is the second most reported barrier in the adoption of green buildings second to lack of information and awareness (Darko 2016).
-While there is a perception that high performance buildings are not cost effective, many studies have found that high performance buildings actually have many economic benefits such as an increased market value, lower operating and whole lifecycle costs, as well as indirect financial savings through improved health, lower absenteeism, higher productivity, and increased attraction and retention of employees (WGBC 2013).
+Historically, the economics of high-performance design have often been seen as a barrier to implementation.
+A report by Darko on the barriers of green building adoption indicates that cost is the second most reported barrier in the adoption of green buildings second to lack of information and awareness.2 While there is a perception that high-performance buildings are not cost effective, many studies have found that high-performance buildings actually have many economic benefits such as an increased market value, lower operating and whole lifecycle costs, as well as indirect financial savings through improved health, lower absenteeism, higher productivity, and increased attraction and retention of employees.3

 How to use these talking points

 Each of us needs to seek out opportunities to engage with multiple audiences, and these talking points are intended for use in your conversations with clients, potential clients, civic leaders, vendors, contractors and other architects.
 This helps demonstrate that architects are trusted partners in strengthening society, designing solutions, and transforming communities.

 Steps for engaging with the talking points

 - Identify your audience: client, community stakeholder, civic leader, vendor, contractor, etc.

 - Choose one of several “Talking Points” to view the research conducted to support your argument.

 - Investigate the cited reports for more information.

 - Use this talking point in your communications to enhance your argument and strengthen your message.